QuinnFreedman/modular/Envelope/Readme.md

     <img alt="AARR graph" src="images/AARR.svg" width=500 />
 </p>

-AARR (or A,A',D,D') mode gives up control of the attack and decay.
+AARR (or A,A',D,D') mode gives up control of the decay and sustain.
 Instead, knobs (2) and (4) are used to control the exponential rate of the attack & decay.
 These controls can go through zero, so both attack and decay can be either exponential or logarithmic.

 ## AARR Loop mode